ctuni/ctuni.github.io/_pages/cv.md

 ======
 * Knowledgeable in the following languages:
   * R: data analysis, machine learning algorithms, and appealing interactive visualizations with packages such as `DT`, `plotly`, `ggplot` and `htmldashboard`.
-  * Phython: data analysis, machine learning algorithms, and visualization with packages such as `pandas` and `matplotlib`.
+  * Python: data analysis, machine learning algorithms, and visualization with packages such as `pandas` and `matplotlib`.
   * Nextflow: creation of DSL2 analysis pipelines, with special interest in reproducibility and user-friendliness.
   * Perl, Bash, and COBOL scripting.
   * HTML, CSS, and Javascript for web and markdown design.